carlHandy/popover-api-js/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any changes.
+Please open an issue or submit a pull request for any changes on our GitHub repository: [https://github.com/carlHandy/popover-api-js](https://github.com/carlHandy/popover-api-js).

 ## License